bolt/docs/source/contenttypes-and-records.md

 In this example, we'll create a very simple contenttype for news items.
 Each news item will have a title, an image, and some text.
-We'll also be using some of the fixed Fields, like the slug, the user and the date.
+We'll also be using some of the fixed Fields, like the `slug`, the `ownerid` and the various dates.

 <p class="note"><strong>Note:</strong> If you've just installed Bolt, you might
 not have the <code>contenttypes.yml</code>-file yet.
 You will however have a